mrjoemen/microBiltProject/README.md

     a.
 When inputting the address ensure that you convert them from [street type into its shorthand abbreviation](https://cceo.org/addressing/documents/StreetAbbreviationsGuide.pdf), do not include the post direction that is in the address, or their apartment number if it exists.
 For example:

-        - '1234 Applewood Road NW' would be inputted as `1234 applewood rd`
+    - 1234 Applewood Road NW would be inputted as `1234 applewood rd`
-        - '5678 Orangetree Street, STE 100' would be inputted as `5678 orangetree str`
+    - 5678 Orangetree Street, STE 100 would be inputted as `5678 orangetree str`

     Lastly, if the address includes a pre direction then that must be included into the address because it is part of the address.
 For example:

-        -'555 North Waterfall Drive' would be inputted as `555 N waterfall dr`
+    -555 North Waterfall Drive would be inputted as `555 N waterfall dr`

     b.
 When inputting the state, make sure to use the [state's code](https://www.factmonster.com/us/postal-information/state-abbreviations-and-state-postal-codes).
 For example:

     - Georgia => GA
     - New York => NY
     - Florida => FL

     c.
 Lastly, make sure to use just the five digit zip code when inputting it.